The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

+is a singular $1$-chain with $\partial\beta = 0$ and we say that $c$ and $c'$ are equivalent if we have $[\beta] = 0 \in H_1(W,\Z)$ (the first singular homology group).
+There is a natural (free transitive) action of $H_1(W)$ on the set of combinatorial Euler structures.

-\begin{rmrk} If one fixes a $0$-cell $x$ in $W$, an Euler structure defines a path from $x$ to any cell $\sigma$ in $W$.
+\begin{rmrk} If one fixes a $0$-cell $x$ in $W$, there is a special kind of Euler chains called \emph{spider} by Turaev.
+These are star-shaped 1-chains, with $x$ as a center and paths from $x$ to any cell $\sigma$, oriented accordingly: from $x$ to $w_\sigma$ if $\dim \sigma$ is even, from $w_\sigma$ to $x$ if $\dim \sigma$ is odd.
+It is not difficult to see that any Euler chain is homologous to a spider.

+A spider gives a path from $x$ to any cell $\sigma$ in $W$.
 In turn, it defines a lift $\widetilde \sigma$ of each cell $\sigma$ to the universal cover $\widetilde W$ of $W$, and allows to define unambiguously the Reidemeister--Turaev torsion as in \cref{subsec:Defi}.
-Note that two homologous Euler structures will not necessarily define the same lifts in $\widetilde W$, nevertheless the value of the torsion will not be affected, since it is multiplied by the determinant of an element of the commutator subgroup $\ker(\pi_1(W) \to H_1(W))$. \end{rmrk}
+Note that two homologous spiders will not necessarily define the same lifts in $\widetilde W$, nevertheless the value of the torsion will not be affected, since it is multiplied by the determinant of an element of the commutator subgroup $\ker(\pi_1(W) \to H_1(W))$.
+In fact, an Euler structure defines unambiguously a lift of each cell of $W$ to its maximal abelian cover $\overline W$. \end{rmrk}